creation-ui/react/README.md

 ```

 You can extend all properties [as usual](https://tailwindcss.com/docs/configuration).

-2. Import library's CSS file into your app.
+Import the library's CSS file into your app.
-   If you're using standard config of `Next.js`, you should import it in `pages/_app.js` or similar.
+   If you're using the standard config of `Next.js`, you should import it in `pages/_app.js` or similar.
-   If you're using standard config of `create-react-app` or `Vite`, you should import it in `index.js` or similar.
+   If you're using the standard config of `create-react-app` or `Vite`, you should import it in `index.js` or similar.

 ```js copy
 import '@creation-ui/react/index.css'